-The Wisconsin Land Council was created to gather and analyze land use and planning related information, coordinate high priority state initiatives including the development of a Wisconsin land information system and provide recommendations to the Governor for improvements to the existing statewide planning framework.
-The Council is dedicated to identifying ways to enhance and facilitate planning efforts of Wisconsin's local governments and to improve the coordination and cooperation of state agencies in their land use activities.
+The Wisconsin Land Council was created to gather and analyze land use and planning related information, coordinate high-priority state initiatives including the development of a Wisconsin land information system, and provide recommendations to the Governor for improvements to the existing statewide planning framework.
+The Council identifies ways to enhance and facilitate the planning efforts of Wisconsin's local governments and improves the coordination and cooperation of state agencies in their land use activities.